variety4me/niri_docs/docs/Packaging-niri.md

 For example, you can replace systemd integration with dinit integration using `cargo build --release --no-default-features --features dinit,dbus,xdp-gnome-screencast`.
 The defaults however should work fine for most distributions.

-> [!WARNING]
+!!!
+WARNING
-> Do NOT build with `--all-features`!
+   Do NOT build with `--all-features`!
->
-> Some features are meant only for development use.
+   Some features are meant only for development use.
-> For example, one of the features enables collection of profiling data into a memory buffer that will grow indefinitely until you run out of memory.
+   For example, one of the features enables collection of profiling data into a memory buffer that will grow indefinitely until you run out of memory.

 The `niri-visual-tests` sub-crate/binary is development-only and should not be packaged.